getgranted-io/.github/profile/README.md

 Apply for a grant and benefit from our streamlined pre-qualification process, tailored matching with grant suppliers, comprehensive proposal support, and proactive application tracking.
 Enjoy top-tier documentation, blockchain integration assistance, and the Granted dashboard for efficient grant management. ℹ️ [Learn more](FIXME).

 ### Funders Seeking Projects
 Introduce yourself for a collaborative partnership.
 We pre-qualify funding sources to ensure quality and reduce your grant proposal review efforts, providing full support throughout the end-to-end grant process.
-Broaden your developer ecosystem, today!
-[Learn more](FIXME).
+Broaden your developer ecosystem, today! ℹ️ [Learn more](FIXME).

 ## 💬 Community
 Stay connected with  team and community: